 The laboratory at Wisley has noticed an upsurge in the frequency of pear rust (Gymnosporangium sabinae).

 This striking disease was once a rarity in the UK, with none recorded in some years, but now our pathologists can sometimes see more than 30 cases a year.

 Could this upsurge be due to climate change?
 As yet this is unknown, but the disease and climate seem to be associated.

 Think you've found a new plant disease?

-If you think you have found a new-to-Britain disease and are an RHS member, you can send or bring samples to the Members’ Advisory Service at RHS Garden Wisley, Woking, Surrey GU23 6QB, or samples can be sent to the Plant Health and Seeds Inspectorate, a division of Defra that is responsible for dealing with new plant pests and diseases.
-Write to: PHSI, Central Science Laboratory, Sand Hutton, York YO4 1LZ.
+If you think you have found a new-to-Britain disease and are an RHS member, you can send or bring samples to the Members’ Advisory Service at RHS Garden Wisley, Woking, Surrey GU23 6QB, or contact the relevant plant health authority.

 Send samples of the disease with the host plant in a sealed polythene bag in a stout container.
 In your covering letter give details of where the plant is being grown, from where it was obtained and when the problem was first noticed.
 Please provide a contact telephone number.